Chippewa Valley Chapter

-At a duly called meeting with at least two months advance notice to members, the CVCLU may be dissolved by an affirmative vote of 2/3 members present.
+At a duly called meeting with at least two months advance notice to membership, the CVCLU may be dissolved by an affirmative vote of 2/3 members present.
 Upon dissolution the assets and interests of the CVCLU will be transferred to the ACLU-WI.

 Article X Amendments

 The by-laws may be amended by a majority vote of the members present at any duly called meeting provided that notice of the proposed amendment is included in the meeting notice.
 The proposed amendments to the chapter bylaws were approved with the following changes/additions: